microsoft/pxt-common-packages/libs/base/docs/device/error-codes.md

 ## #error-info

 Your @boardname@ may encounter a situation that prevents it from running your code.
-The system software that runs the programs on your board may notify you that an error occured.
+The system software that runs the programs on your board may notify you that an error occurred.
 It might show this error as a numeric code on the display, LEDs, or as output on a data port.
 These are called _panic_ codes.
 When an error happens that causes a panic code, your program will stop and you'll need to reset the board to start again.

 ## Panic codes